 As with any unsolved mystery, there are potentially hundreds of theories.
 I’m not going to get too far into the details of these possibilities, because I’ve already established my belief on what happened.

-- Both were injured
+- Both were injured and starved

 - They got lost by taking a wrong turn